Nordmøre and Romsdal District Court

-Nordmøre og Romsdal District Court (Nordmøre og Romsdal tingrett) is a district court located in Møre og Romsdal county, Norway.
+Nordmøre and Romsdal District Court (Nordmøre og Romsdal tingrett) is a district court located in Møre og Romsdal county, Norway.
 This court is based at two different courthouses which are located in Molde and Kristiansund.
 The court is subordinate to the Frostating Court of Appeal.
 The court serves the northern part of the county which includes cases from 17 municipalities.